analytiq-hub/sigagent.github.io/physics/gareth_tribello_mathnet.md

   * Conservation principle: When two phases come to equilibrium, then any incraese in the values of extensive variables in one system must be compensated by a decrease in second phase.

 [Work and heat](http://gtribello.github.io/mathNET/work-and-heat-video.html)
+* Origin of thermodynamics: scientists wanted to understand how engines work